 5. Customer Benefits

 Eventually, customers are interested in benefits, not your product.
 A great marketing strategy is centered around the customer benefits that your product provides.
 The benefits should be described in a simple and compelling way, and, ideally, accompanied with a quantified measure of the customer value (in terms of revenue, OPEX, CAPEX) compared to a competing, or substituting solution.
 This increases the effectiveness of the benefits statement.

 6. Choose Your Resonating Benefits

-- Highlight the benefits, which are relevant to the target customers and where you can beat the competing products.
+- Highlight the benefits, which you have identified relevant to the target customers and where you can beat the competing products.

-- Build defensive argumentation for areas, which are relevant to customers but where you are weak compared to the competition.
+- Build defensive argumentation for benefits, which are highly relevant to customers but where you are weak compared to the competition.

 Do you want to create a unique marketing strategy?
 Contact me, and we can get you going faster!